vagrant-libvirt/vagrant-libvirt/docs/configuration.markdown

 * `tpm_type` - The type of TPM device to which you are connecting.
 * `tpm_path` - The path to the TPM device on the host system.
 * `tpm_version` - The TPM version to use.
+* `sysinfo` - The [SMBIOS System Information](https://libvirt.org/formatdomain.html#smbios-system-information) to use.
+  This is a hash with key names aligning with the different section XML tags of bios, system, base board, chassis, and oem strings.
+Nested hashes then use entry attribute names as the keys for the values to assign, except for oem strings which is a simple array of strings.
 * `dtb` - The device tree blob file, mostly used for non-x86 platforms.
 In case the device tree isn't added in-line to the kernel, it can be manually specified here.